tinne26/kage-desk/docs/snippets/misc.md

 ```
 Yep, that's not a typo, we have to *add the origin of `Source0`*.

-To be fair, the isolated normalization of source coords for image 0 can be quite useful on its own, so here it goes:
+To be fair, the isolated normalization of coordinates can be quite useful on its own, so here you go:
 ```Golang
 func normSrc0Coords(sourceCoords vec2) vec2 {
 	return (sourceCoords - imageSrc0Origin())/imageSrc0Size()